 Historically, toy stocks are cyclical.
 They have two critical periods, the first and fourth quarter of the fiscal year.
 That said, the ramp up to the Christmas season generally leads to the most profitable time for toy stocks.
 Of course, investors interested in toy stocks should pay attention to economic trends.

 Now, if you’re wondering how large the toy industry is, it’s approximately $28B (2018).
 Year-end sales data for 2018 showed a two percent decline in domestic toy sales from 2017, according to data from the NPD Group.
-That said, many toy companies have struggled during the digital age.
-Online retailers like Amazon, Wal Mart, and Target can price toys at low margins.
+That said, many toy companies have struggled during the digital age, as online retailers like Amazon, Wal Mart, and Target can price toys at low margins.

 Toy Stocks Ripple Effect: Toys ‘R’ Us

-As market displacement has seemed to strike the industry, with companies like Target and Walmart taking market share.
-That said, retailers were able to recapture about 35 percent of the market share by Toys ‘R’ Us, according to Stephanie Wissink, Jefferies analyst.
+Market displacement seems to have stricken the industry, with companies like Target and Walmart taking market share.
+That said, retailers were able to recapture about 35% of the market share from Toys ‘R’ Us, according to Stephanie Wissink, Jefferies analyst.

 The toy industry experienced its first holiday season without Toys ‘R’ Us in 2018, and as a result, saw a two percent drop in sales.
 That said, the industry continues to recalibrate after seeing its first sales decline in four years.

 The toy industry is led by Mattel Inc. (NASD: MAT) and Hasbro Inc. (NASD: HAS).
 Although 2018 was an outlier for low toy sales, due to the Toy ‘R’ Us close, the Mattel Barbie was still a hot item.

 That said, Mattel has several successful brands that include American Girl, Fisher Price, and Hot Wheels.
 It also has several collaborations like Disney’s Toy Story, WWE, DC Comics, Jurassic World and Mickey Mouse Club to name a few.